MacKenzie Scott: Amazon

 In 1993, Scott and Bezos married.
 The following year, they left D. E. Shaw, moved to Seattle, and Bezos founded Amazon with Scott's support.
 Scott was one of Amazon's early key contributors, and was heavily involved in Amazon's early days, working on the company's name, business plan, accounts and order shipping, and negotiating the company's first freight contract.
 After 1996, Scott took a less involved role in the business, focusing on her literary career and family.
 Their oldest son was born in 2000.

 Literary career

 Scott was introduced to the literary agent Amanda "Binky" Urban by Toni Morrison, her former professor.
 In 2005, she published her debut novel, The Testing of Luther Albright, which won an American Book Award in 2006.
 Scott said that the book took her ten years to write as she was helping Bezos build Amazon and raising her family.
 Toni Morrison reviewed the book as "a rarity: a sophisticated novel that breaks and swells the heart".
 Her second novel, Traps, was published in 2013.
 According to NPD BookScan, sales of her books were modest.

+In August 2026, over a decade after her last novel was published, Scott serialized a speculative political thriller for free on Substack titled Last Days in Two Nations (A History in Eighteen Minds).
+The novel is set in a post-pandemic America divided into two nations.